National Lampoon's Vacation (film series): Other appearances

 In the Family Guy episode "Boys Do Cry", there is a scene where a woman is driving next to Peter and gets hit by a truck, which mimics the Christie Brinkley car scene from the first Vacation; Lois responds "Eh, you marry Billy Joel, it's gonna happen one way or another".
 In "Blue Harvest", the Griswold Family is seen driving past the Death Star during the battle at the end.
 Chevy Chase and Beverly D'Angelo reprise their roles here.

 In 2008, Christie Brinkley spoofed her role as "The Girl in the Red Ferrari" in a DirecTV commercial that recreated the swimming pool scene from Vacation by inter-splicing footage from the original film.

+In the Scooby-Doo!
+Mystery Incorporated episodes "The Creeping Creatures", "Night Terrors", and "Stand and Deliver", the Griswold family appear as victims of various monsters.

 In 2015, Christie Brinkley reprised her role as "The Girl in the Red Ferrari" as the mom in an Infiniti QX60 TV spot, in which she comments about another blonde beauty driving by in a red convertible.
 Ethan Embry, who played Rusty in the 1997 Vegas Vacation, plays the dad.